OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 So we get our applicants.
 We have a lot, sometimes in the hundreds, so as you can imagine going through those applications is pretty time consuming.

 • We try to do and agreed to do is have at least two reviewers review each application.
 Sometimes it is actually three but at the very least we do two.
 They are blind assessments.
 So if I am reviewing something, I don't know if Tiff was the other reviewer.
-When you use Screen Door, you can view simultaneously and I don't know what score Tiff gave to this person.
+When you use Screendoor, you can view simultaneously and I don't know what score Tiff gave to this person.

 • Before we close the application process, our team gets together and puts together a rubric (we will talk about this more so I won't go into it too specifically) and we set out certain goals we want in our eventual hire and make a rubric about how we are going to assess each candidate.